 Anyone from your organization can work together on the same software.
 For example, on AssoConnect (Google and Office 365 too), several volunteers can enter memberships at the same time.
 This is really helpful for the influx of new memberships and renewals each year.

 You can also grant your accountant remote access to your software’s accounting feature, so the expert can quickly intervene if there is any accounting problem.
 Gone are the days of sending boxes of invoices and receipts!

-5. Just a Monthly Subscription
+5. Monthly Subscription

 The only cost of an online software is usually just a monthly subscription.
 Online software has the substantial perk of regularly updating its features to reflect changes in regulations or nonprofit needs evolving, without your subscription price increasing.

 Traditional software, on the other hand, generally costs a lot to purchase upfront.
 What if the software doesn’t end up working for your organization’s needs?

 If you’ve ever installed software on your computer, you might remember how long the process was.
 Usually, you have to clear out some space on the computer disk, and wait for the download to complete.